ClementNerma/NightOS/docs/specs/kernel/memory.md

 Allocations happen at random addresses using address space layout randomization (ASLR).

 Kernel memory's randomization using processes like KASLR or KARL are currently being considered.

+## Write-or-exec

+Memory implements a W^X model where memory can be writable **or** executable, but not both.
+This way, an attacker cannot write arbitrary instructions in memory and then execute them.